exercism/elixir/exercises/concept/lucas-numbers/.docs/instructions.md

 # => [2, 1]
 ```

-## 2. Create the streaming cases
+## 2. Create the generalized case

 For any sequence longer than 2, you know that you need to add the previous two numbers to get the next number and so on.
+Write the generalized case.

 ```elixir
 LucasNumbers.generate(3)